loyjoy/academy/experiences/variables/variables.md

 # Variables

 Do you want to specify that modules will be sent only when certain messages will be chosen in a questionnaire?
 Great!
-You can do this with variables!
+You can do that with variables!
-To achieve this, you will either need the module *questionnaire* or the module *variable*.
+To achieve what you want, you will either need the module *questionnaire* or the module *variable*.
 In this article, we will start with the questionnaire.

 ### Prepare the questionnaire